ghoelzer-rht/smoke-simplephp/README.md

-Smoke test application for use in the OpenShift 3 Roadshow, adapted for use with Jenkins CI/CD demo using persistent storage for Jenkins and MySQL.
+-Smoke test application for use in the OpenShift 3 Roadshow, adapted for use with Jenkins CI/CD demo using persistent storage for Jenkins and MySQL.

 PHP App is still functional with out MySQL configured, and displays "User Friendly" message to that effect.
 During demo, I typically use the following sequence: